carpentries-incubator/fair-explainable-ml/learners/setup.md

 ls
 ```

 > If you're on Linux and this doesn't work, you may need to install venv first.
-Try running `sudo apt-get install python3-venv` first, then `python3 -m venv intro_ml`
+Try running `sudo apt-get install python3-venv` first, then `python3 -m venv venv`

 ### 5) Activating the environment
 To activate the environment, run the following OS-specific commands in Terminal (Mac/Linux) or Git Bash (Windows):